Tufuwu/test9/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Request a new feature
+about: Suggest an idea for this project
 title: ''
 labels: enhancement
 assignees: ''

 ---

-**Feature request**

-Thanks for your suggestion on improving pdfminer.six.
-To helps us discuss and implement this request, please make sure to include the following information:
+**Is your feature request related to a problem?
+Please describe.**
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

+**Describe the solution you'd like**
-- A description of the feature you would like to have
+A clear and concise description of what you want to happen.

-- If relevant, the context that you are in.
-What are you trying to achieve?
-- If possible, an example of what you want to achieve.
-Include the PDF that you are working on.
-Include the output that you would like to have.
+**Describe alternatives you've considered**
+A clear and concise description of any alternative solutions or features you've considered.

+**Additional context**
+Add any other context or screenshots about the feature request here.